EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 Varză a la Cluj is a specialty of Cluj-Napoca in northwestern Romania.
 It’s served at many restaurants throughout the city, often with a side of sour cream, hot peppers, and mămăligă.

 IGNAT DAY FOODS

 Ignat or St. Ignatius Day happens on December 20 and officially marks the start of the Christmas season in Romania.
 It’s become less popular among younger Romanians but it’s a tradition that’s still observed in many parts of the countryside.

 Following this Romanian tradition, a pig is traditionally sacrificed on December 20 by rural families each year.
 The pork meat is then used to make a variety of Christmas dishes, many of which I’ll describe in this section.

 Cârnați refers to garlicky Romanian pork sausages.
-They can be smoked or dry-cured and made with a variety of herbs and spices like garlic, paprika, thyme, pepper, and salt.
+They can be smoked or dry-cured and made with a variety of herbs and spices like garlic, paprika, thyme, chili flakes, black pepper, and salt.

 Jumări refers to the dried pork that’s left over after rendering the fat and flavoring it with various seasonings like garlic, onions, and salt.
 Typically enjoyed in winter as a snack, you can think of it as a type of Romanian pork rind or pork crackling.

 Jumări is often added to other Romanian dishes to give them more flavor – varză cu jumări, fasole cu jumări, etc.